pketh/pketh.github.io/_posts/2025-05-28-bye-glitch.md

     <img src="https://pketh.org/images/2019/Screen_Shot_2016-01-28_at_3-33a4a830-51d3-466e-b67b-2ac85993ab6f.04.38_PM.png" width="" class="">
     <br/>
     In 2019, I wrote about how Glitch started and
-    <a href="https://pketh.org/the-first-four-years-of-glitch.html">how it evolved over it's first four years</a>.
+    <a href="https://pketh.org/the-first-four-years-of-glitch.html">how it evolved over the first four years</a>.
-    It was designed to be beautiful and functional, in it's own unique way.
+    It was designed to be beautiful and functional, in its own unique way.

   </p>
 </blockquote>